LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/advanced_use_cases.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/keepUserInDialog1.png">

-This yields a conversation that looks like this:
+When the user enters anything but a well-formed email address, this yields a conversation that looks like this:

 <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/keepUserInDialog2.png">